 They have a lot of fun little quirks with their signage around the hotel.
 There is a healthy, organic café attached and it’s in the perfect location.
 Close to the main square, the Park du Bruxelles, I can’t say enough good things about this hotel.

 This city is vibrant, beautiful and a bit eccentric.
-Every bit of it walkable.
-So, what are the top things to do when visiting Brussels?
+You can easily create your own main attractions walking tour.
+So, what are the best things to see for your first time tour of Brussels?
 Beer?
 Museums?
 Food culture?
 Historical sites?

 These are my top choices.